 (b) a fee for issuing a warrant of execution to be imposed on an offender when the warrant is issued;

-(c) any amount charged by a financial institution in connection with a dishonoured cheque received in purported payment.
+(c) any amount charged by a financial institution in connection with a dishonoured payment received in purported payment.

 (5) Without limiting subsection (1), regulations may be made prescribing as enforcement fees, fees to be charged by the Sheriff and payable by an offender in connection with executing a warrant of execution.